 5. Speed and Volume Flexibility

-Finally, 3D printing in metal or plastic is not limited by the same economies of scale that effect conventional manufacturing.
-There is no need to make specialized tooling, jigs or fixtures, and there are no minimum volume requirements or batch production limitations.
+Finally, 3D printing in metal or plastic is not limited by the same economies of scale that affect conventional manufacturing.
+There is no need to make specialized tooling, jigs, or fixtures, and there are no minimum volume requirements or batch production limitations.
 As long as the design is ready, a single part can be made at the touch of a button.
 This kind of volume flexibility is especially desirable in emergency or remote situations where there is little or no infrastructure available to support batch orders and where a single much-needed item is a matter of life or death.

 Want to learn more?

 Star Rapid offers expert technical advice and design support.
 Find out how we can support your next-generation medical product designs when you upload your CAD files for a free quotation and design review.